Best white wine selections for 2025

 What is white wine and how is it made?

-1. Crushing: where the grapes are gently pressed to extract the juice.
+1. Crushing: the grapes are gently pressed to extract the juice.

-2. Clarification: to prevent the natural pigments from coloring the wine.
+2. Clarification: the juice is clarified to prevent the natural pigments from coloring the wine.

-3. Fermentation: usually done in stainless steel tanks to preserve acidity and enhance freshness.
+3. Fermentation: usually done in stainless steel tanks to lock in crisp acidity and enhance freshness.

-Some dry white wines are fermented and aged in steel to preserve their bright, zesty flavors, while sweeter varieties are aged in oak barrels to enhance texture and complexity.
-This aging process and winemaking style are key factors in shaping the final taste.
+Some versions of dry white wines are fermented and aged in steel to preserve bright and zesty flavors while sweeter varieties are aged in oak barrels to enhance finish and complexity.
+Both the aging process and winemaking style play a crucial role in defining the wine’s final taste.

 Among the best grape varieties used to produce white wine are: